collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

 >>> browser.getLink('folder1').click()

-Because we restricted which types the view can be applied to we won't see it on the folder
+Because we restricted which types the view can be applied to we won't see the portlet on the folder
->>> 'portlet-listing-news-item-info' not in browser.contents
+>>> 'portlet-listing-news-item-info' in browser.contents
-True
+False

 and not because there is an error

->>> 'There was an error while rendering the portlet' not in browser.contents True
+>>> 'There was an error while rendering the portlet' in browser.contents False

+We also aren't able to select that view from the display menu because this is a folder

+>>> browser.getLink('News Item Info')
+Exception raised:
+...
+LinkNotFoundError

 However on the item we can see a listing portlet